Ready to laugh? I hope so. Here's a pictorial history of the various motorized vehicles (mostly cars) that I have owned or leased during my lifetime.

 2000 Mitsubishi Montero Sport - Your basic SUV.
 If you can't beat them join them.
 Everyone else was driving SUVs so why not me.
 It was a nice ride.
 Nothing special but the 4 wheel drive came in handy throughout the Michigan winters.

-1995 Chevrolet Silverado - Kathy bought this ride off of her brother Ed.
-I inherited it when Kathy received her first "company" car.
+1995 Chevrolet Silverado - Purchased from "Special" Ed.
 It does a great job of pulling the boat!

-1998 Audi A4 Turbo Quatro - Very clean car that we bought off Ed and Cathy because it was just too good of a deal to pass up.
-It's a stick so Alex will end up driving it more than I.
+1998 Audi A4 Turbo Quatro - Very clean car that we bought off Ed because it was just too good of a deal to pass up.
+Eventually Alex got his hands on it and things started breaking (hahaha).

 2010 Kia Soul SE (1 of 1,100) - Ghost colored replacement for the Mini which I bought because the Mini's electronic power steering pump pooped out on the way to the Splash tennis tourney in Traverse City.

-2013 Hyundai Genesis Turbo Coupe - A fun car to offset the boringness (yet functionality) of the Explorer
+2013 Hyundai Genesis Turbo Coupe - A fun car that I bought because Leona wasn't going to fit in the back seat!
+Thanks Leona!

 Comments about anything?Thomas R. Wolf, Jr. <email@example.com>